-One of the biggest challenges when you take on a golf course renovation is how to prioritize your projects.
+One of the biggest challenges, when you take on a golf course renovation, is how to prioritize your projects.
 You have to move through a golf course in a logical way, but as we all know the dynamics of any golf operation can make this seem impossible.
-If you as a superintendent are asked to take the lead on a project, my recommendation is to first put the money towards your putting surfaces.
+If you as a golf course superintendent are asked to take the lead on a project, my recommendation is to first put the money towards your putting surfaces.

 When you don’t have a 3 million dollar maintenance budget, I believe firmly that you have to throw everything you have at the greens, until they are perfect, even if it means letting some other things go.
 Golfers respect quality putting surfaces, and if you can maintain that, you will receive the fewest number of complaints during any disruptive phases of construction.
 Tip the scales towards your greens.